If you spend more than 35 hours a week caring for a relative or friend who is ill or disabled, you might be entitled to claim carer’s allowance.

 Carer’s allowance is a government benefit to help you out financially if you care for someone close to you.
 On this page, find out how much money you can get, whether you qualify for the allowance and how to apply.

 Follow our top tips to make the application process as smooth as possible, and use our checklist to make sure you have all the information you need to apply.

 How much is carer's allowance?

 The rate of carer’s allowance is £62.70 a week (2017-18) with a £10 Christmas bonus in December.

 You may qualify for carer’s allowance if you meet certain conditions.
 You must:

-- spend at least 35 hours a week caring for an older or disabled person, but you don’t have to live with them or be related to them
+- spend at least 35 hours a week caring for someone who is receiving a qualifying disability benefit (see below), but you don’t have to live with them or be related to them

 - be 16 years old or over